 Overnight, they coded together a very basic version of what later became Fiverr.
 Instead of pitching the product to investors or the media, Kaufman and Wininger stuck to promoting it within their inner circle.

 The platform quickly grew in awareness, primarily due to word-of-mouth.
 One of the site’s major appeal was its low price point – customers were able to buy services for as little as $5.
-And if you haven’t guessed it by now, this is what Fiverr’s is based upon.
+And if you haven’t guessed it by now, this is what Fiverr’s name is based upon.

 While the low price point became a great and fast way to attract and grow the company’s user base, it became evident later on that it wasn’t necessarily sustainable.